 Ms. Bear goes into great detail on these in her book From Charm To Harm: The Guide To Spotting, Naming and Stopping Emotional Abuse in Intimate Relationships.

 Some of the types of abuse tactics that may be used include:

 - and many more

-She touches on these in her article on the topic of caregiver abuse by elders on their own children – so let’s get into some of what she mentioned and how understanding them can help family caregivers to live through the caregiving phase of your life.
+Ms. Bear touches on these in her article on the topic of caregiver abuse by elders on their own children – so let’s get into some of what she mentioned and how understanding an abusive mother or father can help family caregivers to live through the caregiving phase of your life.

 8 Tactics To Help You Deal With Toxic Elderly Parent(s)